The former Mullumbimby Hospital site is rare flood-free land in Mullum.

 Current Stage

-We received funding from the Commonwealth, through the NSW State Government to advance the sites planning for future housing.
+In 2025 we received funding from the Commonwealth, through the NSW State Government to advance the sites to engage consultants to prepare:

 - Masterplan – to provide a detailed reference scheme to test the market and potential development partners.